huichen/etcd_docker/README.md

 2. Deploy following peers

   ```
-  ./deploy-following-node.sh <ip:port as the first peer's CLIENT URL> <ip of this peer's host>
+  ./deploy-following-node.sh <a peer's client url> <ip of THIS peer's host>
   ```

+  A peer's client url has the format *ip:port*.
 Upon a successful running, this peer's client url will be shown at the end.
 You can repeat step 2 to deploy as many peers as possible in the cluster.
-The first peer's client url in the command line above can be replaced by any peer's.

 3. Test the cluster